Click Images For Larger View

 Mass: 16.2 metric tons GBP-1S system; 37.1 metric tons standard operational mass (VF-1J 18.5 metric tons T-O mass plus GBP-1S and fuel)

-Structure: space metal frame, SWAG energy converting armor, GBP-1S Reactive Armor
+Structure: space metal frame, SWAG energy conversion armor, GBP-1S Reactive Armor

 Power Plant: two Shinnakasu Heavy Industry/P&W/Roice FF-2001 thermonuclear reaction turbine engines, output 650 MW each